KaiHT-Ladiant/Zlib-Handler/README.md

 After building, the `target/zlib-handler-1.0.0.jar` file will be created.

 **Note**: The `build-java.ps1` script automatically finds the Burp Suite JAR and installs it to the local Maven repository.
-Make sure you have Maven installed and in your PATH.

-**Note**: The `build-java.ps1` script automatically finds the Burp Suite JAR and installs it to the local Maven repository.

 ## Usage